FAPI 2.0 Security Profile

 Definition

 FAPI 2.0 Security Profile is an OpenID Foundation Final specification published on February 22, 2025 by D. Fett, D. Tonge, and J. Heenan.
-It profiles OAuth 2.0 for high-value APIs.
-The work grew out of financial API security, but the specification says the pattern is also intended for sensitive data in domains such as health and government.
+It is a high-security profile of OAuth 2.0 for APIs where unauthorized access, token replay, redirect tampering, weak client authentication, or implementation mistakes would create material harm.

-The profile is not a new OAuth grant.
-It narrows how clients, authorization servers, and resource servers deploy OAuth and related standards.
-It aims to meet the FAPI 2.0 Attacker Model and follows RFC 9700, the OAuth 2.0 Security Best Current Practice.
+The profile is not a new OAuth grant and not a replacement for OpenID Connect.
+It narrows how clients, authorization servers, and resource servers use OAuth and related standards.
+It aims to meet the FAPI 2.0 Attacker Model, follows RFC 9700, the OAuth 2.0 Security Best Current Practice, and is accompanied by formal security analysis under the stated attacker model.

 How It Works

 The profile layers already-standardized controls.
-Authorization servers must offer TLS-protected endpoints, reject the resource owner password credentials grant, support only confidential clients, and issue only sender-constrained tokens.
+All parties use TLS-protected endpoints.
+Authorization servers reject the resource owner password credentials grant, support only confidential clients, require client authentication, and issue only sender-constrained tokens.
 The sender constraint is provided with OAuth mutual TLS under RFC 8705 or OAuth DPoP under RFC 9449.

-The authorization flow is narrowed around the authorization-code response type.
-The authorization server must support client-authenticated Pushed Authorization Requests, reject authorization requests sent without PAR, require PKCE with S256, require the redirect_uri inside the pushed request, return an iss parameter under RFC 9207, and issue authorization codes with a maximum lifetime of 60 seconds.
+The browser-facing authorization flow is narrowed around the authorization-code response type.
+Authorization servers must support client-authenticated Pushed Authorization Requests, reject authorization requests sent without PAR, require PKCE with S256, require the redirect_uri inside the pushed request, return an iss parameter under RFC 9207, reject reused authorization codes, and avoid redirect responses that could forward user credentials to a third party.

 Clients must use authorization server metadata from OpenID Connect Discovery or RFC 8414, obtain issuer URLs from an authoritative source over a secure channel, and verify that the issuer URL matches the metadata.
-These checks reduce mix-up, redirect, and metadata-substitution failures.
+Clients using authorization-code flow must use PAR, PKCE S256, and issuer checking.
+These controls reduce mix-up, redirect, metadata-substitution, code-injection, and token-replay failures.

 Agent Context